farhas10/Car-Value-Calculator/README.md

 # Car-Value-Calculator
-Very basic calculator which taken in parameters to define a car as a Struct, and then use depreciation rates to calculate its value in following years.
+Using a Struct, we define a car by the following:

+    Make
+    Model
+    Year
+    Current Price

+The user is asked for all of these inputs.
+Following the creation of this car object, the user is asked for what period of time they want to calculate depreciation.
+This amount is inputted into a decay function which tells the user the estimated value of the vehicle in the number of years.